solarwinds/appoptics-apm-node/guides/instrumenting-a-module.md

 ```

 To get the current xtrace id to pass along through a header or some other
-method, you can use the `ao.xtraceId` getter.
+method, you can use the `ao.traceId` getter.

+There is also a promise-based equivalent, `ao.pStartOrContinueTrace(...)` in which
+the runner function returns a promise.
+The first three (or four if using options)
+arguments are the same as `ao.pStartOrContinueTrace()`, but there is no callback
+function, and the return value is the promise returned by the `runner` function.

 ### Info and error events